 General Policies Relating to Financial Aid

 Following are the general policies of the University and the Financial Aid Office.

 Renewal of Awards:

 The University reserves the right to renew its scholarship commitments from any University funding source.
 Students must be full-time and in good academic standing to maintain scholarships during each year of study.
-Renewal of any federal need-based aid is contingent upon a student's financial need as determined by the FAFSA (Free Application for Federal Student Aid), as well as availability of certain funds at the University.
+Renewal of any federal need-based aid is contingent upon a student's financial need as determined by the FAFSA (Free Application for Federal Student Aid), as well as the availability of certain funds at the University.

 Augustana students who choose to study abroad during the fall or spring academic terms will have their Augustana gift aid pro-rated according to a specified formula.
 The determination of whether a student is allowed to apply any Augustana gift aid toward study abroad expenses is contingent upon three factors: the cost of the program selected, Augustana’s current costs, the amount of Augustana gift aid the student normally receives.
 Federal, state and other aid is generally applicable for eligible Study Abroad programs.